mohamed-reda/logical_agent_for_tep_by_step_problem_solving/README.md

 This repository contains a Python implementation of a logical agent designed to solve problems step-by-step.
 The agent utilizes a system role and local reasoning capabilities to break down complex tasks into manageable steps, perform calculations, and provide reasoned answers.

+**Note**:
+This agent is designed to be run locally with a suitable LLM, I used Gemma3_it, so feel free to use a different LLM or use OpenAI API.(the project won't work until you add the LLM configuration in the `Local_Agent.py` file)

 ## **Example Session:**

 ![img.png](img.png)